 OVER 20 YEARS OF INNOVATION AND CREATIVITY

-The International Garden Festival is the biggest contemporary garden festival in North America.
-Each year, we receive over 200 project proposals from more than 40 countries.
-In 2020, 60,000 people visited the International Garden Festival and got to safely enjoy the 25 installations!
+The International Garden Festival is the most important contemporary garden festival in North America.
+Each year, it receives over 200 project proposals from more than 40 countries.
+In 2021, 70,000 visitors safely discovered the Festival’s contemporary gardens.

-Since the first edition of the festival 21 years ago, over one million visitors have enjoyed, explored and been moved and inspired by almost 200 exciting and innovative installations.
-The International Garden Festival is a blank canvas for architects and landscape architects to develop new ways of perceiving and designing public spaces.
+Since the first edition of the festival in 2000, over one million visitors have enjoyed, explored, and have been inspired by almost 200 exciting and innovative installations.
+The International Garden Festival is a blank canvas for conceptors to develop new ways of perceiving and designing public spaces.